sungp/mapapp/README.md

 This repository contains a fully functional webapp that displays location information about state parks along Big Sur.
 The location information is collected using google API (marker) and Foursquare (picture and rating).
-The app makes use of jQuery and Knockout library.
+The app makes use of bootstrap, jquery, and knockout library.

 Installing/Running the app
 --------------------------------